rkuma183/wilsonmar.github.io/_posts/2017-05-30-git-imerge.md

    a YouTube video</a> "Greatest Hits of the Git Maintainers Room - Git Merge 2017" at his talk during the GitMerge May 2017 conference.

-> This really removes the pain of merge.
+> "This really removes the pain of merge.
-It figures out where conflicts occurred.
+It figures out where conflicts occurred."

    The helper was actually created in May 2013.
    It was described
    <a target="_blank" href="https://www.youtube.com/watch?v=FMZ2_-Ny_zc">
    in this video from the GitMerge 2013 conference</a>
-   by it's author, Michael Haggerty (mhagger@alum.mit.edu), a GitHub Core committer and "theoretical physicist turned software developer".
+   by its author, Michael Haggerty (mhagger@alum.mit.edu), a GitHub Core committer and "theoretical physicist turned software developer".
    He discussed the approach in
    <a target="_blank" href="https://softwareswirl.blogspot.com/2013/05/git-imerge-practical-introduction.html">